advayvc/portfolio/README.md

 # About me
 Hello!
-I am a computer science enthusiast - specialising in Python, recently delving into Lua scripting <br>
+I am a computer science enthusiast - specialising in Python, recently delving into Lua scripting. <br>

 When completing commissions to a high standard, I make use of:
 - computational thinking